gitpan/App-Sv/README.md

     $sv->run;

-Starts the supervisor, start all the child processes and monitors each one.
+Starts the supervisor, forks and executes all the services in child processes and monitors each one.

 This method returns when the supervisor is stopped with either a SIGINT or a SIGTERM.